Creating a one-of-a-kind boutique accommodation experience

 Caleb Morris, Director of Sales and Marketing at voco Kirkton Park says, “this focus on playing locally with food, cocktails and wine, growing our own produce and minimising our carbon footprint wherever possible was a practical, common-sense decision for the hotel.
 It has real meaning and relevance for us given our location and so far, our guests have been responding really positively to the initiatives we’ve put in place.”

 This commitment, or passion, for sustainability and local fare doesn’t just extend to Locavore, the very appropriately named restaurant [locavore meaning someone who predominantly eats locally grown produce].
 That’s just where it starts.
 Their “little” kitchen garden currently supplements around 30% of produce for the restaurant and bar, a figure they aim to increase to 60-80%.
-They’ve also recently introduced monthly Long Lunches, a celebration of local food and wine, as well as a long list of other environmentally-minded improvements.
+They also introduced monthly Long Lunches, a celebration of local food and wine, as well as a long list of other environmentally-minded improvements.

 “Some of the hallmark things we have established are no longer offering plastic straws, using recycled PET for the bedding and moving from offering single-use toiletries to the larger bottles of Aveda products in the rooms” says Caleb.
 “We also use recycled water across the estate made up of rain and treated water, there is a chicken pen which we collect the eggs from and we also have pigs on the estate who assist with our food waste.”

 What’s really impressive is voco’s 370 panel solar farm, installed at the end of last year, which produces enough electricity to power the entire estate during the day.
 The next step towards becoming self-sufficient will involve finding a suitable means of storing the electricity generated to enable night-time use.